Superquestion64/OneCallAway/chat-app/README.md

 To start the application just do: <br>
 **npm start**  <br>

-Devolpment mode should begin as normal
+Devolpment mode should begin as normal!